cuong-ich-truong/scc-poc/sls-server/README.md

 1. Run `mvn package` or `mvn clean install` to build, run tests and generate coverage report

 2. Report location: `sls-server/target/site/jacoco/index.html`

+## Run DynamoDB Seed

+Please aware that the seeding will insert new records into table and not clear the existing data.
+If there is existing record with the same primary key, it will be replaced with seed data

+1. Prepare/Update seed data in sls-server/database-seed, each json file store data for a table
+2. Update the table names and seed file path in serverless.yml file: custom.seed.{seadName}
+3. Run `sls dynamodb:seed -s ${stage}`.
+Ex: `sls dynamodb:seed -s uat`